Create robust unit and end-to-end tests that help you deliver quality apps

 Sencha Test enables developers and test automation engineers to:

-- Leverage unit and functional testing to increase team productivity and accelerate release cycles.
+- Leverage unit and functional testing for Ext JS apps to increase team productivity and accelerate release cycles.

 Sencha Test Studio